howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 ### Testing subscriptions

-With all the code in place, it's time to test your realtime API ⚡️ You can do so by using two instances (i.e. windows) of the GraphQL Playground at once.
+With all the code in place, it's time to test your realtime API ⚡️ You can do so by using two instances (i.e. tabs or windows) of the GraphQL Playground at once.

 <Instruction>